 One company claiming progress in reducing the cost and efficiency of proton exchange membrane fuel cells is ITM Power, which is developing fuel cell systems using hydrogen produced by off-grid renewable resources.
 They have developed much cheaper, platinum-free membranes.

-Converting to a hydrogen economy might well require a lot of new infrastructure for distribution and storage, depending on how and where the hydrogen is generated and used.
+Converting to a hydrogen economy would require a lot of new infrastructure for distribution and storage, though what would be needed depends on how and where the hydrogen is generated and used.
 On the other hand, electric vehicles using batteries can use the existing electricity grid or local renewable generation for recharging, and much of this could be done at night when the grid is not heavily used.

 Safety